homermultitext/hmt-editors-guide/generated/guide.md

 **Unclear readings**

 Use TEI `unclear` element.
-If the `unclear` element breaks up a word token, wrap the entire work  in a TEI `w` element.
+If the `unclear` element breaks up a lexical token or numeric token, wrap the entire word  in a TEI `w` element or `num`:  see the following section on "Tokenization" for more details.
 Note that `w` is only necessary if the word is broken up.
-If a whole word is unclear, `w` is not necessary and should not be included.
+If a whole word is unclear, `w` is not necessary and need not be included.

 [![unclear][unclear]][100]